 The University Student Code shall apply to conduct that adversely affects the University Community and/or the pursuit of its objectives.
 This conduct may occur at any time throughout the calendar year, on University premises, at University sponsored activities, or at any off-campus venue wherein a Pacific student acts.
-Each student shall be responsible for personal conduct from the time of his/her acceptance of admission through the actual awarding of a degree.
+Each student shall be responsible for personal conduct from the time of their acceptance of admission through the actual awarding of a degree.
 The Student Code shall apply to a student’s conduct even if the student severs the relationship with the University while a disciplinary matter is pending.
 The Vice President for Enrollment Management and Student Affairs, or designee, shall decide whether the Student Code shall be applied to conduct occurring off campus or out-of-term, on a case by case basis.

 B. Conduct—Rules and Regulations

 Any student found to have committed, to have attempted to commit, or to have significantly aided in the following misconduct is subject to the disciplinary sanctions outlined in Article IV.
 An attempt to commit a violation is a violation in and of itself.
 The fact that a student may be influenced by other aspects, such as but not limited to, alcohol or other drugs, during a violation shall in no way limit or excuse the student’s responsibility for the consequences of their behavior.
 A student is also responsible for the behavior of guests and may face disciplinary sanctions for guests’ behaviors even if the student host was not present at the time.

 1. Violation of Law – Violation of any federal, state or local law.

 2. Violation of University Policy – Violation of any University policy, rule, or regulation published in hard copy or available electronically on the University website.

 3. Threatening, Endangering, and/or Discriminatory Behavior – Physical abuse, sexual misconduct (see University Student Sexual Misconduct policy for additional details), domestic violence, verbal abuse, threats, intimidation, harassment, restraint, coercion, bullying, stalking and/or other conduct which threatens or endangers the health or safety of any person.